Lithill/Brain-Worms/README.md

     1. Expected behaviour: When there are no high scores on the leaderboard, the overlay reads "You don't have any high scores yet!"
     2. Actual behaviour: The overlay does not include this sentance.
     3. Solution: Put if statement in leaderboardHTML function, so the phrase isn't overwritten with nothing if there is nothing in local storage.

-### Known Bugs
+14.

-   1. Expected behaviour:
+    1. Expected behaviour: Buttons work as expected
     2. Actual behaviour: When restart button is pressed first, overlay shows "Game isn't playing" and then starts the game without player pressing play.
 Then the pause button doesn't work.
-    3. Solution:

-     1. Expected behaviour:
-    2. Actual behaviour: Disabled buttons don't look disabled.
-    3. Solution:
+    3. Solution: Disable unnecessary buttons

+### Known Bugs

 ### Lighthouse